-Act 38 of 2005, the Agricultural Communities and Rural Environment ("ACRE") law, 3 Pa.C.S. §311, et.seq., requires that the Office of Attorney General ("OAG"), upon request of an agricultural owner or operator, review a local government ordinance for compliance with Act 38.
+Act 38 of 2005 ("ACRE"), 3 Pa.C.S. §311, et.seq., requires that the Office of Attorney General ("OAG"), upon request of an agricultural owner or operator, review a local government ordinance for compliance with Act 38.
 The Act authorizes the Office, in its discretion, to file a lawsuit against the local government unit if, upon review, the Office believes that the ordinance unlawfully prohibits or limits a normal agricultural operation.